 Clinical radiology national audits are run by the Clinical Radiology Audit Committee.
 Members and Fellows may choose to undertake local re-audits after participating in a national project.
 Within each radiology department, there is usually a clinical radiology audit lead who liaises with the College.
 The College employs an audit officer to support audit work for its two Faculties.

-AuditLive - 100+ Recipes is a growing collection of audit templates, many with downloadable data collection forms which can be adapted for local use.
+AuditLive is a growing collection of audit templates, many with downloadable data collection forms which can be adapted for local use.
 AuditLive can provide ideas and methodologies for those looking for audits to undertake locally for revalidation or for planning the annual forward programme in clinical audit.
+Audit for Radiology Trainees identifies AuditLive templates which may be of particular relevance to those undergoing specialist training in clinical radiology.
 College standards, publications and guidance are an additional source of recommendations to audit against.
 An audit poster competition is held during the Clinical Radiology Annual Scientific Meeting.

 In addition to material on this website, the Healthcare Quality Improvement Partnership, led by a consortium of the Academy of Medical Royal Colleges and others, provides extensive guidance and resources to increase the impact that audit has on healthcare quality.